 Kensworth is a fully inclusive school.
 We firmly believe that all children can make great individual progress and do so in a supportive happy community.

 We work closely with families and actively encourage parents and carers to come into school to meet with class teachers and Mrs O Bates (SENDco main school).
-We hold support plan meetings termly, when small achievable targets are set with you and your child.
+We hold My plan meetings termly, when small achievable targets are set with you and your child.
 But our open door policy means we can meet more regularly if your child's needs are greater.

 The Willows (nurture provision)